-Tasked with overseeing USGA as an organization, running things behind the scenes, and handling logistics.
-Plans opening socials at the beginning of each semester, testimony meetings at the end of each semester, and assists the USGA committees with other meetings as needed.
+USGA Presidency is tasked with overseeing USGA as an organization, running things behind the scenes, and handling logistics.
+Presidency plans opening socials at the beginning of each semester, closing socials at the end of each semester, and assists the USGA committees with other meetings as needed.
 As a team, the presidency runs the Facebook page and groups, holds weekly leadership meetings, and leads the Thursday activities.
 The USGA Advisory Board (see About Us for more information) selects the presidency, and then the presidency organizes the general leadership team.

 The Communications committee is unique in that they do not plan traditional meetings/activities for the USGA community.
 Rather, they are in charge of producing multimedia projects that highlight USGA’s message, purpose, and community.
 Video projects, Faces of USGA, and the USGA blog are excellent examples of things the Communications committee can seek to expand and improve.

 Cutler Whitmore (Chair)